Test for Echo: Background and pre-production

 In May 1994, Rush finished their Counterparts Tour of the United States and Canada in support of the band's 15th album Counterparts (1993).
 The group then took a usual break in activity, but this went on to last 18 months as bass guitarist and vocalist Geddy Lee wanted to be at home for the first year of his daughter's life.
 With their free time, guitarist Alex Lifeson recorded his first solo album Victor and drummer/lyricist Neil Peart released a Buddy Rich tribute album Burning for Buddy and spent time on his technique, receiving formal instruction from the jazz drummer Freddie Gruber.
 For the majority of the album, Peart plays with a traditional grip.

 In October 1995, the band decided to start work on the next Rush album and, as with their previous three albums, retreated to Chalet Studios in Claremont, Ontario, to write and rehearse.
-Having been together for more than 20 years at this point, Lifeson questioned if Test for Echo was to be Rush's last album and whether they were to tour it at all.
-He changed his mind when it was finished as the group was already in talks about the next album and said, "We've got a lot of stuff in us yet."
+Having been together for more than 20 years at this point, Lifeson questioned whether Test for Echo would be Rush's last album, and if they would tour behind it.
+He changed his mind when it was finished, as the group was already in talks about the next album and said, "We've got a lot of stuff in us yet."
 The first sessions were difficult for him, having had full control of Victor and the "same old" discussions with Lee as to what direction the new Rush album would be prior to writing.
 "Once I exorcised those ghosts, the following week we wrote five songs.
 We dove into it and it was very, very positive from then on".
 The band put up inspirational slogans on the studio wall, including "Individually we are a ass, together we are a genius" and "If you want something done right, just forget it".
 Lee and Lifeson completed almost six songs before they presented any of their work to Peart as they did not want to interrupt the flow of their productive writing.
 They had reserved the studio for around ten weeks, but the productive sessions resulted in the writing finishing three weeks early.
 Lifeson said the group were in particularly good spirits throughout the album's production and put it down to the break they had taken.